 #4 – Celebrate Earth Day!

 April 22nd is Earth Day, and the 50th anniversary of the National Trails System and the National Wild & Scenic Rivers System!
-The National Park Service is inviting visitors from all backgrounds to #FindYourWay.
 Explore America’s national scenic, recreational, and historic trails and wild and scenic rivers—and all rivers and trails in your neighborhood and beyond.

 Bike through history on the Ulysses S. Grant National Historic Site, paddle or fish a new “Ranger Recommended” river, or join the fun during the 2nd Annual Points of Light Floating Lantern Celebration, where you can personalize water lanterns that will be released onto the Western Canal, creating hundreds of floating points of light.

-This year, the Earth Day Network is fighting to end plastic pollution, which has become a major threat to marine life, human hormones, and landfills.
+This year, the Earth Day Network is fighting to protect our species.
 If you’d like to celebrate while making a difference, you can find ways to pitch in here.

 #5 – Fill Your Park Prescription